-The scientists, particularly those associated with natural history museums and botanical gardens collectively hold large number of multimedia data like pictures, sounds, movies about specimens in his collections.
-This multimedia content is held in different kinds of databases and therefore is only currently available to those few people who can gain direct access to the databases.
+Scientists, particularly those associated with natural history museums and botanical gardens, collectively hold large number of multimedia data like pictures, sounds, movies, about specimens in their collections.
+This multimedia content is held in different kinds of databases and therefore is only available to those few people who can gain direct access to the databases.
 The attractive multimedia is thus effectively withheld from use for a wide range of scientific applications, which includes research, education, taxonomic study, biodiversity conservation, protected area management, and maintenance of diverse ecosystem services.

-- Incorporation of multilingual metadata, in particular common names of organisms
+o Incorporation of multilingual metadata, in particular common names of organisms provided by NHM Vienna,

 Project management and coordination: